 Mr. Scharg is a member of the Workplace Law Practice Group.
 He has more than 30 years of experience in the areas of labor law, construction labor law, employment discrimination and employee relations.
 He has represented employers in collective bargaining, contract arbitrations, 312 arbitrations, wrongful discharge, and discrimination claims.

 Mr. Scharg has served as a member of the Governor’s Coalition on Workplace Drug Abuse and has conducted many seminars for management on wrongful discharge, employment discrimination, sexual harassment, handicap discrimination, workplace misconduct, employee relations, remaining union-free, contract negotiations, family leave, and substance abuse testing.
 Mr. Scharg also contributes articles to professional and business publications regarding employment law issues.
-He is a member of the Board of Directors of the Michigan Chamber of Commerce.

 Before joining Bodman, Mr. Scharg was a partner at The Fishman Group, a nationally-recognized law firm that specialized in labor law, employment litigation, and employee relations matters, representing management in the private and public sectors.